Alexei Semenov (mathematician): Education

 Semenov initiated and led in cooperation with Sergey Soprunov the project of Logo-style learning environment for pre-literacy pre-numeracy children, recognized by S. Papert in his book "The Connected Family".

 In 2017–2019, he led design and implementation for a system of resultative education (personalized competence-based learning) for Russian schools.

-In 2019, Alexei Semenov organized a 3-year Program «Fundamental Scientific Support for the Digitalization of General Education» in Russian Foundation for Fundamental Research.
+In 2019, Semenov organized a 3-year Program «Fundamental Scientific Support for the Digitalization of General Education» in Russian Foundation for Fundamental Research.
 As a result of the expert selection, 62 teams from 12 regions of Russia received financial support.
 "Charter for the Digital Way of School" (2021) is one of the outcomes created as part of the work on the program as a result of a dialogue between the participants of the Program and other prominent figures of Russian education.

-In 2021, he started a master's Program at Moscow State University on AI and Digital Technologies.
-In 2022, he reorganized the basic undergraduate course on Mathematical logic and theory of algorithms as a complete problem-solving course in the style of Paul Halmos.

-In 2022, Alexei Semenov became the leader of compiling the New Russian Mathematical Encyclopedia as a source for digital Great Russian Encyclopedia, where he became a vice-chairman.

-In 2022–2023, he initiated a project of primary school meta-subject "Future World".
-In all school subjects' students are introduced to the future by doing its pieces now in such modules like "Introduction" (children to each other, to the teacher, the tablet, and network), "Organization" (keeping myself in time), "Communication" (video-audio-text, as recording the first memory of the eldest in the family), etc.